mtkennerly/poetry-dynamic-versioning/README.md

   * `style`: String.
 Default: unset.
 One of: `pep440`, `semver`, `pvp`.
     These are preconfigured output formats.
 If you set both a `style` and `format`, then the format will be validated against the style's rules.
-    If `style` is unset, then formats won't be validated, and the version will conform to PEP 440.
+    If `style` is unset, the default output format will follow PEP 440, but a custom `format` will only be validated if `style` is set explicitly.
   * `latest-tag`: Boolean.
 Default: false.
 If true, then only check the latest tag for a version, rather than looking through all the tags until a suitable one is found to match the `pattern`.